craftingcity/RollHighOrDie/Core RHoD/Equipment and Inventories/Equipment.md

 #### Bloodbag
 Medium (3), 4 Action Cost (UNPACK > PREP > LOCATE > APPLY)
 Creation:
-	- 1 Watch spent at
+	- 1 Watch spent at 18+ Alchemy, Herbalism, or Medical
+	- Tools with *CONTAIN*, *CHEMISTRY* - *CONTAIN* Tool is consumed
+	- 1x "Fresh Clean Blood" -> 1x Bloodbag

 LOCATE: You attempt to find a vein.
 Make a Medicine Check.
 If the result is 14 or higher, continue.
 Otherwise, you failed to locate a vein, and must spend another Action Point to retry.